 Overhead exterior rendering

-Interior office perspective
+Interior perspective looking towards pond

 Inspired by the wind, Breath is a folly located in an open ambiguous location, surrounded by lush meadows.
 The form drew inspiration from white linens drying on a clothes line undulating in a gentle breeze.

 A glass fiber reinforced concrete shell comprises the main structure with a finish layer of fiber glass panels.
 The undulation of the concrete shell mollified the requirement for support at all corners; rather the opposite corners and the center.
 Limited visible support structure evokes a sense of weightlessness.
 A large void at the center of the shell allows the individual to move between two areas of internal programmatic space, while the central space becomes a deconstructed corridor which places the visitor at a place which is neither here nor there, and offers access to the roof.
 Moreover, the true north orientation allows for the central void to act as a sun dial.

 The scale of the project is quite small, so representation is kept rather minimal,implementing sketchy floor plans and sections, in combination with highly demonstrative perspectives.

 Cities like Tokyo, though advanced in terms of urban planning and infrastructure, are no match for large scale earthquakes; which decimate fault lying cities.
 It is estimated that Tokyo faces a catastrophic earthquake every ten years, even more commonly are cities like Kathmandu, which suffer damage every five years.

 The Term Vinculum means to unite but remain separate.
 In mathematical terms, it means to join.
 The project was completed between myself and Dylan Beckwith (fellow architecture student).